gvwilson/sdxjs/en/src/build-manager/index.md

 when we wrote our template method.
 It typically takes a few child classes for this to settle down;
 if it never does,
-then [% i "Template Method pattern" "design pattern!Template Method" %]Template Method[% /i %] is probably the wrong pattern for our situation.
+then [%i "Template Method pattern" "design pattern!Template Method" %]Template Method[%/i%] is probably the wrong pattern for our situation.
 Realizing this isn't a failure in initial design: we always learn about our problem as we try to capture it in code, and if we know enough to anticipate 100% of the issues that are going to come up,